CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * October 23: Alabama, US | Inclusion of 2565 backlogged antigen positives in Mobile and 1182 backlogged antigen and PCR tests from around the state | [Source](https://alpublichealth.maps.arcgis.com/apps/opsdashboard/index.html#/6d2771faa9da4a2786a509d82c8cf0f7) "The Alabama Department of Public Health processed a backlog of 2565 positive antigen results from a facility in Mobile on October 22.
 These will be classified as “probable” COVID-19 cases reported on 10/22/20 even though the tests were performed during June through October 18, 2020.
 The Alabama Department of Public Health processed a backlog of 1182 positive results from a variety of facilities all over Alabama.
 A majority of these will be classified as “probable” COVID-19 cases reported on 10/23/20 even though the tests were performed during April through September."
 * October 23: Los Angeles County, California, US | Estimated 2000 backlogged cases included in daily report | [Source](https://github.com/CSSEGISandData/COVID-19/issues/3267)
 * November 4: Spain | Inclusion of 5,105 cases and 1,326 deaths that occurred prior to May 11 | [Source](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/documentos/Actualizacion_243_COVID-19.pdf)
-* November 3: Georgia | Inclusion of 29,937 antigen tests distributed over unknown period of days | We have contacted the state health department to obtain a back distribution [Media source](https://www.wrbl.com/news/georgia-news/update-georgia-reports-364589-confirmed-covid-19-cases-statewide-with-6440-in-columbus/)
+* November 3: Georgia | Inclusion of 29,937 antigen tests distributed over unknown period of days.
+This includes 450 probable deaths. | We have contacted the state health department to obtain a back distribution [Media source](https://www.wrbl.com/news/georgia-news/update-georgia-reports-364589-confirmed-covid-19-cases-statewide-with-6440-in-columbus/)

 ## Large-scale back distributions